digitalxs/dxsbash/README.md

 - Use the interactive help system (help <topic>, help --search, help --examples) for troubleshooting.
 - If a feature is missing, check for the required tool and install it.
 - For customizations, edit the appropriate shell config and document changes in commands.md.
-- Change the default Profile on Konsole to DXSBash if it dowsn't change automatically.
+- Change the default Profile on Konsole to DXSBash if it doesn't change automatically.
 To do it permanently, go to Konsole >> Settings >> Configure Konsole >> Profiles, Select "DXSBash" and click button [Set as Default].

 ## Command Reference